 “Use the following DNS Server Address“: Determines that the IP version 6 of the preferred, as well as alternate ‘DNS servers’ for your connection, can be manually addressed.

-Preferred DNS server: Allows you to mention the IPV6 unicast address of the preferred DNS server in the respective field.
+Preferred DNS server: This allows you to mention the IPV6 unicast address of the preferred DNS server in the respective field.

 Alternate DNS server: You can specify Internet Protocol version 6 unicast address of the Alternate DNS server in this space.

-Step-5: After choosing the preferred options, click OK to successfully Configure IPV6 / Internet Protocol Version 6 in Windows 10.
+Step-5: After choosing the preferred options, click OK to successfully Configure IPV6 / Internet Protocol Version 6 in Windows 10 or 11.

 Use Windows PowerShell to Configure IPV6 / Internet Protocol Version 6 for Specific Network Adapter